WRITTEN BY: BRUCE LOVELACE

 You have a choice of taking the general group tour or a private "photography tour."
 You get your own guide who works with the wolves to make sure you get repeated photo opportunities.
 Photographers of any skill level can take advantage of the private guided photography/video sessions and get some great photos.

 You may be wondering what type of camera gear you need to get some decent photos.
-Surprisingly, you don't need a long telephoto lens to photograph the wolves at Lakota, nor a high-end pro DSLR or mirrorless camera.
+Surprisingly, you don't need a long telephoto lens to photograph the wolves at Lakota You also don't a high-end pro DSLR or mirrorless camera.

 You use just your smartphone camera and get some decent shots, but I recommend you consider the equipment advice below to increase your chance of getting great wolf photos.

 The two most important features of your camera for photographing wolves at the Lakota Wolf Preserve are (1) fast focus tracking and (2) a fast burst rate.
+This is if you want to capture the wolves in motion.
 A burst rate of 8 frames-per-second or faster will ensure that you'll capture the right instant in time and get a great photo.

-For a crop (APS-C) sensor camera a zoom lens that zooms from wide angle up to around 150mm.
-For a full-sized sensor camera a zoom lens from wide to at least 200mm is a solid choice.
+For a crop (APS-C) sensor camera a zoom lens that zooms from wide angle up to medium telephoto.
+As an example, an 18 to 150mm lens would be in the right range.
+For a full-sized sensor camera a zoom lens from wide angle of 28mm to at least 200mm is a solid choice.

-For close-ups or photos when the wolves are at a longer distance from you a lens that goes to a focal length of 400mm is ideal.
+For close-ups photos, or when the wolves are at a longer distances from you, a lens that goes to a focal length of 400mm is ideal.

 I shot every photo included this post using a full frame mirrorless camera, a Canon R6 Mark II, and a crop "kit" lens, the RF-S 18-150mm.
 I shot a few singles, but switched over to continuous burst mode of 12 frames-per-second and I ended up shooting over 400 images during the 2 hour tour.